oracle/graal/truffle/docs/OnStackReplacement.md

 ## OSR for AST interpreters

 Languages using standard Truffle APIs get OSR for free on Graal.
-The runtime tracks the number of times a `LoopNode` (created using `TruffleRuntime.createLoopNode(RepeatingNode)`) executes.
+The runtime tracks the number of times a `LoopNode` (created using `TruffleRuntime.createLoopNode(RepeatingNode)`) executes in the interpreter.
-Once the loop iterations exceed a threshold, the runtime considers the loop "hot", and it will transparently perform OSR on the loop.
+Once the loop iterations exceed a threshold, the runtime considers the loop "hot", and it will transparently compile the loop, poll for completion, and then call the compiled OSR target.
-The OSR execution returns after the loop exits, and execution continues in the interpreter.
+The OSR target uses the same `Frame` used by the interpreter.
+When the loop exits in the OSR execution, it returns to the interpreted execution, which forwards the result.

-See also the `LoopNode` [javadoc](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/nodes/LoopNode.html).
+See the `LoopNode` [javadoc](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/nodes/LoopNode.html) for more details.

 ## OSR for bytecode interpreters